manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/namegenerators/CustomGenerateSplitLotNamesNameGenerator.md

 This generator is used when spliting a Material.

-On the splits the name generation should always keep the original lot name adding a 2-digit counter:
+On the splits the name generation should take the first 8 digits of the parent material followed by two digits that are alphanumeric running numbers:

-* T2143001 -> T2143001.01 [Original Lot Name].[2 digit counter]
+* UA00000100 -> UA00000101 [8 digits of parent material][2 digit alphanumeric running number]

 ## Pre Conditions